CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 - **Detail**: Results are displayed in a tabular format with a row per hop and a set of rows per path, useful for traces with higher hop counts where the pretty output wraps lines, making it harder to interpret the results.
 This is the default output when not specified.

+You can improve the readability of the output using color as well.
+Run `netq config add color` to turn color on.
+Run `netq config del color` to turn color off.

 ### Known Addresses

 The tracing function only knows about addresses that have already been learned.
 If you find that a path is invalid or incomplete, you may need to ping the identified device so that its address becomes known.